 Have you ever wondered what each type of USB is made for or used for?

 USB (Universal Serial Bus) technology plays a vital role in connecting and powering devices.
 With advancements over the years, different types of USB connectors and standards have emerged to support the growing demands for speed, power, and efficiency.
-Here, we’ll explore the types of USB and their specific use cases, helping you make informed choices for your tech needs.

 1. USB Type-A